panoply/vscode-liquid/readme.md

 }
 ```

-### Enable/Disable Extended Capabilities
+### Control Capabilities

-The extension provides an option for disabling extended capabilities.
+The extension provides an option for disabling capabilities.
 The `liquid.enable` workspace/user option can be used to disable the extension from initializing in environments or projects where you may no desire its usage.
 When the `liquid.enable` setting is set to `false` it will disable the following features:

 - Formatting
 - File Association